 Autonomics reduce overhead while increasing productivity

 Autonomics refers to enterprise systems that are self-managing, self-optimizing, and self-healing.
-They streamline business procedures by automating routine tasks all along a value chain, but also go a step further and use artificial intelligence (AI) to automate and optimize cognitive tasks related to decision making.
+They streamline business procedures by automating routine tasks all along a value chain, but also go a step further and use artificial intelligence (AI) to automate and optimize cognitive tasks, which previously could only be executed by a human brain (e.g. learning, speech or visual recognition).
 The end result is lowered costs through reduced reliance on human labor, alongside increase efficiency.
 Following an initial investment, autonomic technologies clear the path to accelerated growth, savings, and financial impact.